[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 Gola Teams.

 Gola are a famous old English brand of football boots and sportswear.
 The 568 version of Melchester Rovers (shown above) was actually a Gola kit, and in the Roy of the Rovers comic of that time the yellow hoop had the Gola logo on it.
 This wasn't reproduced on the Subbuteo version, but two promotional Subbuteo "Gola" teams have been produced - a green version (as illustrated) and a red version.
 Gola is written across the belly of the figure - it's a bit low for a chest advert.
-Thanks to Fillipo who scanned this player for me.
+Thanks to Fillipo who scanned the green player for me, and Cristian Perucci for the picture of his red Gola team.

 Renault Trucks - AC Milan Team.